 - On the same note, the Infernal Ikebukuro Horsemen quartet.
 No other Megaten game to date has you fight all four Horsemen AT ONCE.

 - Beating one is a very awesome moment for the player.
-Think about it: you are fighting a very powerful enemy that always gets the first move, has at least five Press Turns to use, possesses skills that can easily tear through your defenses, is capable of using tactics to find the best way to wipe out your entire party, and more health than the Final Boss of any route.
+Think about it: you are fighting a very powerful enemy that always gets the first move, has at least five Press Turns to use, possesses skills that can easily tear through your defenses, goes into Almighty spam mode if you put up any immunities, is capable of using tactics to find the best way to wipe out your entire party, and more health than the Final Boss of any route.
 The deck is very much stacked against you...and you won anyways.

 - Killing the Black Samurai / Yuriko / Lilith, because as Burroughs points out, it completes two quests at the same time.
 Enjoy the massive dump of EXP.

 - The Terminal Guardian gets a couple awesome moments as well.
 For one, it's his sheer determination in not letting you access to the terminals.
 But specifically the last two fights with him.
 The fight of which he summons Mara, that while infamous for it's design is still an extremely powerful end-game demon, and the last one which looks like at first a bit of an anticlimax boss being two demons that are not that difficult but he then fuses them to create Shiva, one of the highest level demons in the game.

 - It's very hard to achieve, but if you can get your entire party to Smirk at the same time, everyone in it gets a full party heal.